Guidance for UK businesses on rules for selling services to Croatia.

 If you need to take action to secure the recognition of your professional qualification in Croatia, these sources can help you:

-- Croatian NARIC, the information centre for the academic and professional recognition of qualifications
+- Croatian NARIC, the information centre for the recognition of professional qualifications

 - Croatia Point of Single Contact